Mehmed VI: Death and funeral

-Vahdeddin was buried in the Suleymaniyye Tekiyye on 3 July 1926, in a background of fierce fighting and street clashes from the Syrian rebellion.
+Vahdeddin was buried in the Suleymaniyye Tekiyye on 3 July 1926, in a background of fierce fighting and street clashes from the Great Syrian Revolt.
 His funeral was attended by members of the Mevlevi, Qadiri, and Rufai Sufi orders, Turkish civil servants and officers still in Damascus, and Syrian dignitaries, including president Ahmed Nami, an Ottoman damat.
 The body was at first buried under a pile of earth.
 Faruk and Sabiha lobbied the Syrian government to commission a mausoleum for him, but bureaucracy and Syria's chronic political instability prevented this from happening, so a compromise was made for a simple marble sarcophagus.
 Thirty other members of the Ottoman family were later buried in the complex's courtyard.